ThreeMammals/Ocelot/docs/features/metadata.rst

     * - ``TrimChars``
       - Array of ``char``.
 Default value is ``[" "]`` aka whitespace.
     * - ``Metadata``
-      - | Parsed as the ``Dictionary<string, string>`` object containing all global metadata which ``string`` values are parsed to a target type value by the :ref:`md-getmetadata-method`.
+      - | Parsed as the ``Dictionary<string, string>`` object containing all global *metadata* which ``string`` values are parsed to a target type value by the :ref:`md-getmetadata-method`.

 Configuration
 -------------

-By using the metadata, users can implement their own logic and extend the functionality of Ocelot e.g.
+By using the *metadata*, users can implement their own logic and extend the functionality of Ocelot e.g.

 .. code-block:: json